CS231n • Convolutional Neural Networks

 -

-CNNs are not limited to recognition—they also generate novel content.
+CNNs are not limited to recognition—they are also powerful for content generation.

 -